 If you're craving: time to go to the gym and don't want to cook

-Have this instead: one of our many Promax bars, which are carefully formulated with simple, nutritious ingredients and plenty of protein to keep you full between workouts.
-For more information about Promax, check out our product page or our blog.
+Eat this: One of our many Promax bars, which are carefully formulated with simple, nutritious ingredients and plenty of protein to keep you full between workouts.